sobolevn/git-secret/man/man7/git-secret.7.md

 (The -d options deletes the unencrypted file after re-encrypting it).
 Now the newly added user will be able to decrypt the files in the repo using `git-secret reveal`.

-Note that it is possible to add yourself to the git-secret repo without being able decrypting existing files.
+Note that when you first add a user to a git-secret repo, they will not be able to decrypt existing files until another user re-encrypts the files with the new keyring.

-It will be possible to decrypt them after re-encrypting them with the new keyring.
-If you do not want unexpected keys added, you can configure some server-side security policy with the `pre-receive` hook.
+If you do not
+want unexpected keys added, you can configure some server-side security policy with the `pre-receive` hook.

 ### Using gpg